-Mixture:

-150 g butter or margarine 150 g caster sugar 2 tsp vanilla sugar 3 eggs Juice of half a lemon

-1/2 tsp baking powder
+Mixture: 150 g butter or margarine 150 g sugar 2 tsp vanilla sugar 3 eggs Juice of 1/2 a lemon 150 g plain flour 1/2 tsp baking powder

-Topping:

-750 g sharp dessert or cooking apples loing sugar or apricot jam
+Topping: 750 g sharp dessert or cooking apples lcing sugar or apricot jam

-- 1. Cream together the butter or margarine, sugar, vanilla sugar and eggs. - 2.
-Sift the baking powder and flour together and fold into the creamed mixture together with the lemon juice.
-Spoon into a greased and floured springform cake tin (\varnothing 26 cm) or the glass tray if using the combination programme. - 3.
-Peel, quarter and core the apples.
+1. Cream together the butter or margarine, sugar, vanilla sugar and eggs.

+2. Sift the baking powder and flour together and fold into the creamed mixture together with the lemon juice.
+Spoon into a greased and floured springform cake tin (Ø 26 cm) or the glass tray if using the combination programme.

+3. Peel, quarter and core the apples.
 Make several cuts into the top of each quarter and gently press into the cake mixture.
-Bake until golden. - 4.
-Leave to cool to room temperature, then dust with icing sugar or spread a little apricot jam over the top.
+Bake until golden.

+4. Leave to cool to room temperature, then dust with icing sugar or spread a little apricot jam over the top.